grafana/writers-toolkit/docs/sources/write/shortcodes/index.md

 As a convention, use the name of the target project all upper-case.
 For example, `grafana` becomes `GRAFANA`, `grafana-cloud` becomes `GRAFANA CLOUD`.

-The special syntax `<SOMETHING_VERSION>` is substituted by the version that is inferred from the page's URL.
+The shortcode substitutes the special syntax `<SOMETHING_VERSION>` with the version inferred from the page's URL.
-If the page's URL has the prefix `/docs/grafana/latest/`, the syntax `<SOMETHING_VERSION>` is replaced by `latest` in the final URL.
+If the page's URL has the prefix `/docs/grafana/latest/`, the shortcode replaces the syntax `<SOMETHING_VERSION>` with `latest` in the final URL.

 You can override version inference by including additional metadata in the front matter of the file.
 To override the value of `<GRAFANA_VERSION>`, set the `GRAFANA_VERSION` parameter in the page's front matter.